protesilaos/my-website/_pages/coach.md

 ## Pricing

-Lessons cost 20 EUR per hour.
+Lessons cost 10 EUR per hour.
+If we spend a little bit more than one hour, I will still count it as one hour.

-Students are entitled to the discounted price of 15 EUR per hour.
-I will not ask for proof if you are a student or not: I trust you to be honest.

 ## Payments